rickyhai11/black_hole_v1/doc/source/configuration.rst

   aliveness to the DB more than two intervals, then the lock accquired by the engine will be removed by other engines.

-common configuration items for kingbird-api and kingbird-engine
+common configuration items for playnetmano_rm-api and playnetmano_rm-engine
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 use_default_quota_class